spryker-sdk/spryk-src/docs/building_new_spryks.md

                   value: "App/Registry/ZedControllerDisconnectMethod.php.twig"
 ```

-### How to use spryk condition
+### Conditional Spryks

-Useful when you need to limit some spryk execution by some conditions.
-For example in one case you need to create one method in another case another method.
+In some cases, you need to run a Spryk only when a specific condition is matched.
+For example one of the passed arguments has a specific value.
+For these cases, you can use the `condition` option.
 For condition evaluation `symfony/expression-language` component is used.

 ```yaml